ismawno/vulkit/README.md

 ## Versioning

-As some Vulkit dependencies are being developed by me and are under constant change, I can only guarantee this project will build from the `main` branch or a specific tagged commit.
+As some Onyx dependencies are being developed by me and are under constant change, I can only guarantee this project will build from a tagged commit.
 This is because such dependencies are fetched with `CMake`'s `FetchContent` module with the `GIT_TAG` parameter set to `main` for all commits except for tagged ones.
 This makes my life easier when it comes to updating the dependencies according to my needs.

 ## Building